 INS Kursura, the out of service submarine that fought in the war of 1971, stands elegantly like a giant whale.
-In black color on the famous RK beach of Visakhapatnam aka Vishakhapatnam.
+In the black color on the famous RK beach of Visakhapatnam aka Vishakhapatnam, it is stationed as a museum.
+For the public to get a glimpse of the submarines.
 From a height, it appears like a fish out of the water.
 It is now one of its kind submarine museum in Asia.
 Only second in the world where you can go inside the submarine.
 And for some time feel the lives of those who live in them under the water.
 As they work towards securing our lives on land.

 Submarine Museum – Places to visit in Visakhapatnam

 This is one those rare museums in India that have ample documentation, maintained displays and a guided tour of the submarine.
 Huge boards outside educate you on the basic principles on which submarines work.
 Like how they are pushed down the sea, how they can remain there for up to 60 days.
 And how they are pulled out.
 The mental and physical strength required to be a submariner can only be imagined.
-They have to live with limited water inside the giant machine with no windows to even look out.
+They have to live with limited water inside the giant machine with no windows to even lookout.
 And cramped place shared by all on board.
 It also tells you about the history of Indian submarines.
 And the history and vital statistics of this particular ‘Foxtrot’ machine that you would see.

-You are taken inside the submarine in a group along with a guide who tells you in detail about the workings of the submarine.
+You are taken inside in a group along with a guide who tells you in detail about the workings of the submarine.
 You get to see the actual Torpedoes and how they are fired.
 Inside, it appears you are inside a machine with some very small cabins for sleeping, toilets, and kitchen for the crew.
 There are so many controls that you wonder how do they even remember what to use when and for what.
 Models display how these limited spaces were used.
 There is a board with the names of all the personnel who worked from this submarine.
 A proud display along with awards and diving gear.

 The visit can leave you overwhelmed and you feel a lot of gratitude for the submariners.
 It is a beauty to admire in its well-maintained surroundings, by the sea.
-As the waves hit the shore they seem to be yearning to take this fish like creature inside with them.
+As the waves hit the shore they seem to be yearning to take this fish-like creature inside with them.